Caleb S.

 • Ensure clarity and coherence in your writing.

 • Review the flow of your essay to ensure that it logically progresses from introduction to conclusion.
-Paragraphs should be connected to each other through transition phrases.
+Paragraphs should be connected to each other through transition words and phrases.

 • Trim unnecessary or repetitive content and add details or insights where needed.